chaos-mesh/website/versioned_docs/version-2.8.4/configure-enabled-namespace.md

 import PickHelmVersion from '@site/src/components/PickHelmVersion'

-This chapter walks you through how to configure Chaos experiments to only take effect in the specified namespace, and protect other unspecified namespaces against fault injection.
+This chapter explains how to configure Chaos experiments to take effect only in the specified namespace, and how to protect other namespaces from fault injection.

 ## Control the scope where the Chaos experiment takes effect

 Chaos Mesh offers two ways to control the scope of the Chaos experiment to take effect:

 - To configure Chaos experiments to only take effect in the specified namespace, you need to enable the FilterNamespace feature (which is off by default).
-This feature takes effect on a global scope.
-After this feature is enabled, you can add annotations to the namespace in which Chaos experiments are allowed to take effect.
-Other namespaces without annotations are protected against fault injection.
+This feature takes effect globally.
+After this feature is enabled, you can add the annotation to the namespaces in which Chaos experiments are allowed to take effect.
+Other namespaces without the annotation are protected against fault injection.
 - To specify the scope for a single Chaos experiment to take effect, refer to [Define the scope of a Chaos experiment](define-chaos-experiment-scope.md).

 ## Enable FilterNamespace